 10. Traffic quality and website-to-marketing fit

-Check channel-to-page alignment, keyword intent, ad message match, referral quality, and whether marketing is sending people into pages that were never built for that stage of the journey.
-This is where website and marketing audits connect most clearly.
+Check channel-to-page alignment, keyword intent, ad message match, referral quality, and whether your marketing activity is sending people to pages built for that stage of the journey.

-The goal is not to drift into a full channel review.
+The goal is not to turn the website audit into a full marketing review.
 It is to make sure the website can carry the weight of the marketing activity being sent to it.

 A practical website audit checklist for business owners